Bitcoin credit card

 In principle, the following applies:

-In Germany, profits are generally tax-free after a holding period of more than one year.
-In Austria, cryptocurrencies are subject to capital gains tax.
-In Switzerland, private capital gains are generally tax-free, but Bitcoin is subject to wealth tax.
+In Switzerland, private capital gains are generally tax-free, but Bitcoin is considered an asset and is subject to wealth tax.

-With the introduction of DAC8 and the implementation of the Travel Rule, regulatory transparency in the crypto sector continues to increase.
+The introduction of DAC8 (EU directive on the tax reporting of crypto transactions) and the implementation of the travel rule will significantly increase regulatory transparency in the crypto sector.

-A regulated Bitcoin credit card is not an anonymous payment instrument.
-Identity and transactions are documented by the provider and may become relevant in the context of statutory reporting obligations.
+A regulated Bitcoin debit card is not an anonymous payment instrument.
+Identity, account transactions and crypto sales are documented by the provider and are part of statutory reporting obligations.

 - More info about DAC8